AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 6. Once approved the changes will be merged in the main repo.
 You can delete your branch.

 For a new feature, just create a new branch for it and use the same procedure.
 Do not fork again.
 You can work on several features at the same time by having parallel branches.

+General ALICE Git guidelines can be accessed [here](https://alisw.github.io/git-tutorial/).

+## DPL workflow customization

+If you want to change the workflow, edit or copy `runBasic.cxx` or `runReadout.cxx`.
+For example...

+TODO

+## Usage of DS and QC in an existing DPL workflow

+TODO

 ---